qiuxuewen/acrcloud_sdk_python/README.md

 create "ACRCloud Fingerprint" by Audio/Video file, and use "ACRCloud Fingerprint" to recognize metainfos by "ACRCloud webapi".

 # Overview
-This module can recognize ACRCloud by most of audio/video file.
+This module can recognize ACRCloud by most of audio/video file.<br>
-      Audio: mp3, wav, m4a, flac, aac, amr, ape, ogg ...
+      Audio: mp3, wav, m4a, flac, aac, amr, ape, ogg ...<br>
       Video: mp4, mkv, wmv, flv, ts, avi ...

 # Functions